MM520J/reactcircleci/projects/project2b/README.md

   (* db1 no longer contains Alice, db1 is now empty *)
   ```
 #### Comparator
-A comparator is a fun
+A comparator is a function that tells how to compare two people.
+Its ty